 One major challenge to be faced by the European railway community is the migration from existing non automated assets and operations.
 The ERTMS European Deployment Plan (EDP) defines nine core network corridors for the implementation of ERTMS by 2030, to be enlarged to the comprehensive network corridors by 2050.
 Even by then, many thousands kilometres of rail lines will remain with legacy systems in European urban, suburban and local areas.
-Ensuring a smooth migration towards unattended train operation (GoA4) in TENT-T corridors in parallel of the deployment status of ERTMS and a seamless GoA4 among the whole pan-European rail network are key challenges to be tackled by this transforming project.
+Such systems will be at the end of their lifetime.
+Therefore, their use for railway automation is very uncertain.
+Research activities should be done on how to keep these systems up and running where they are necessary.